nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 - [EMS-FailsafeAlertSeverityLevel-1](https://fhir.nhs.uk/STU3/CodeSystem/EMS-FailsafeAlertSeverityLevel-1) - upversioned to 1.1.0
 	- codes updated to use numeric values
 - [EMS-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/EMS-MessageHeader-1) - upversioned to 1.1.0
-	- 'EMS-MessageHeader-1.id' is now 1..1
+	- id is now 1..1
-	- 'EMS-MessageHeader-1.responsible.reference' is now 1..1
+	- responsible.reference is now 1..1
+- EMS-PDS-GPRegistration-EpisodeOfCare-1 - profile removed and replaced with extension'Extension-CareConnect-RegistrationDetails-1' to share GP registration period information

+- Following INTEROPen curation, the following Level 3 profiles have been removed and replaced with Level 2 CareConnect profiles:
+	- CareConnect-EMS-Organisation-1
+	- CareConnect-EMS-Practitioner-1
-Examples -
+	- CareConnect-EMS-PractitionerRole-1

+All FHIR profiles referencing these profiles have been updated and upversioned to reflect this change.

+**Examples**
-- all relevant example instances updated to reflect the changes above.
+- all relevant example instances updated to reflect all of the changes above.

 Added page [Versioning](explore_event_versioning.html) to clarify versioning of event instances and event definitions.